These ten books will change the way you look at your customers and your business.

 10) The Checklist Manifesto by Atul Gawande

-With lots of customers sending emails of varying priorities being fielded by multiple team members, support can be pretty chaotic.
+With lots of customers sending emails of varying priorities being fielded by multiple team members, consistently providing exceptional customer service can be difficult.
 When things get chaotic, chances are high that small details may begin to slip through the cracks.
-This book by Atul Gawande, a renowned surgeon, shares some incredible stories about how checklists — such a simple concept — save millions of lives every year in hospitals, airplanes and huge construction sites.
+This bestseller by Atul Gawande, a renowned surgeon, shares some incredible stories about how checklists — such a simple concept — save millions of lives every year in hospitals, airplanes and huge construction sites.
 But they can be used to “bulletproof” a system of any size, and if you’re not sure how or why you should apply checklists to your support funnel, you’ll get a lot from this book.

 We don’t like checklists.
 They can be painstaking.
 They’re not much fun.
 But I don’t think the issue here is mere laziness… It somehow feels beneath us to use a checklist, an embarrassment.
 It runs counter to deeply held beliefs about how the truly great among us — those we aspire to be — handle situations of high stakes and complexity.
 The truly great are daring.
 They improvise.
 They do not have protocols and checklists.
 Maybe our idea of heroism needs updating.